The world's charming historic piers and boardwalks

 The crown for the oldest pier in Britain goes to modest Ryde on the Isle of Wight.
 Actually a trio of piers in one, the structure dates right back to 1814, though it has been tinkered with a fair amount over the years.
 It began life as a humble wooden expanse welcoming passenger ferries, then eventually sprouted a second and a third structure adjacent to it: one for a horse-drawn tramway and the next for a rail line.
 It’s pictured here a little later, circa 1895.

-If its historic title wasn’t enough, it’s the fourth-longest pier in the country too, only pipped to the post by Walton Pier, Southport Pier and landmark Southend.
+If its historic title wasn’t enough, it’s also one of the longest piers in the country.
 A concert pavilion (later used as a ballroom) was also built in 1895 – but Ryde has always been a working pier at heart.
 That doesn’t mean it looks any less impressive when framed against an orange sunset though.

 Irving Underhill/Library of Congress/Corbis/VCG/Getty Images